 Action Plans - Specific actions that your organization takes to reach its short- and longer-term strategic objectives.

 Approach - The methods (processes) your organization uses to carry out its processes.

-Basic Requirements - The most central concept of a Discovery Discussion Area reflected by bolded text at the beginning of a Discussion Area.
+Basic Requirements - The most central concept of a Ones to Watch: Discovery Discussion Area reflected by bolded text at the beginning of a Discussion Area.